Rico Gagliano: Post Dinner Party Download

 In 2019 and 2020, Gagliano was a recurring guest host for Southern California NPR affiliate KCRW's daily news and culture shows "Press Play" and "Greater L.A.".
 He earned another Southern California Journalism Award for his "Press Play" profile of Tommy Peltier, an early collaborator of musician Judee Sill.

 Gagliano co-hosted two shows for the podcasting network Wondery: "Safe for Work" and "One Plus One."
 Both ended production in 2020.

 Later that year he served as Senior Story Editor for the Crooked Media podcast "Missing America", and as co-writer and co-producer of Wondery's "Jacked: Rise of the New Jack Sound", hosted by Taraji P. Henson.
 Both were nominated for Webby awards, with "Missing America" winning a "People's Voice" award for "Best Individual Episode - Documentary".

 MUBI Podcast

 In 2021, MUBI announced Gagliano would host, write and executive produce its first flagship podcast — a documentary-style show exploring movies and cinema culture.
 It completed its first season in July 2021.
 In March 2022, MUBI announced Gagliano had been named Head of Audio for the company, and would continue to host the MUBI Podcast.
-The eighth and latest season began airing in July of 2025.
+The twelfth and latest season began airing in April of 2026.

 Since its launch, the show has been nominated for three Webby Awards (including "Best Arts/Culture Podcast"), three Ambie awards (including twice for "Best Entertainment Podcast"), and two British Podcast Awards ("Best New Show" and "Best Arts & Culture Show").